Econ. Int.le, auto, Cina, Usa Nyt 06-07-11

 the assets of the bankrupt MG Rover Group last year, aims to be the first

-Chinese carmaker to open a factory in the United States
+Chinese carmaker to open a factory in the United States.
+The company

 has scheduled a news conference for Wednesday in Oklahoma to announce plans to build a newly designed MG TF Coupe there,